Engineering Academic Advising

 Q2 How do I apply for a leave of absence?

 Contact the Office of Academic Services to discuss dates, deadlines, and other options that might be appropriate.
-Students will then be asked to sign a ‘Request for Leave of Absence’ form and if applicable a ‘Withdrawal Clearance Form’.
+Students will then be asked to complete a ‘Request for Leave of Absence’ form’.
 You may later request an extension to a third fall/spring semester if necessary.

 Q3 How do I return from a leave of absence?